 - A. AUTHORIZED FINANCIAL INSTITUTIONS.
-The purchase of City investment securities will be on a competitive basis from financial institutions which have branches located within the City limits of Kirksville or from the State of Missouri investment pool.
-A list will be maintained of financial institutions authorized to provide investment transactions. - B. INTERNAL CONTROLS.
+The purchase of City investment securities will be on a competitive basis from any state-chartered or federally chartered financial institution maintaining a full-service branch in this state or an approved financial institution from the State of Missouri investment pool as listed in the Investment Holding Report prepared by the Missouri State Treasurer's Office. - B. INTERNAL CONTROLS.
 The investment officer is responsible for establishing and maintaining an internal control structure that will be reviewed annually with the City's independent auditor.
 The internal control structure shall be designed to ensure that the assets of the City are protected from loss, theft or misuse and to provide reasonable assurance that these objectives are met.
 The concept of reasonable assurance recognizes that (1) the cost of control should not exceed the benefits likely to be derived and (2) the valuation of costs and benefits require estimates and judgments by management.